 This practicum is designed for the First Year Teacher only.
 It provides the beginning professional with supervised experiences in his/her classroom which are necessary at the entry level into the profession.
-Content relates to instructional management systems implementation and other identified needs of the - tional management systems implementation and other identified needs of the first year teacher as identified by the University Supervisor and the first year teacher. - 646.
+Content relates to instructional management systems implementation and other identified needs of the first year teacher as identified by the University Supervisor and the first year teacher. - 610.
+Program in Secondary School (5).
+Pr., Department approval.

+Required of all students in secondary education 5th year programs.
+Attention is given to the high school curriculum in the various academic fields.
+Laboratory experiences are provided.
+This course may be taught concurrently with SED 410 and blocked with SED 405/605. - 646.
 Studies in Education (1-5).
 Pr., Graduate standing.
 Independent study in major area to be selected in consultation with the professor who will supervise the study. - 650.
 Seminar (3-10).
 Pr., Graduate standing.

-May be repeated for credit not to exceed 10 hours. - 651.
-Research Studies in Education in Areas of Specialization (5).
+May be repeated for credit not to exceed 10 hours.

+- 651. Research Studies in Education in Areas of Specialization (5).
 Pr., Graduate standing.

-Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school.

-652. Curriculum and Teaching in Areas of Specialization (5).
+Review, analyses, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
+Curriculum and Teaching in Areas of Specialization (5).
 Pr., Graduate standing.
 A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement.